Emualluig/TuringMachine/README.md

 # TuringMachine
-A C++ implementation of Turing Machines
+Rust and C++ implementations of Turing Machines